CouncilofLorien/counciloflorien.github.io/docs/cards/B/biter-and-beater!.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Playable on a company facing an Orc attack or in combat with an overt company.
-Also playable during opponent's site phase.
-Every Sword of Gondolin, Orcrist, and Glamdring in target company give an additional +2 prowess bonus and lower the body of strikes their bearers face by 1.
+> > ***Playable on a company facing an Orc attack or in combat with an overt company.
+Also playable during opponent's site phase.*** Every _Sword of Gondolin_, _Orcrist_, and _Glamdring_ in target company give an additional +2 prowess bonus and lower the body of strikes their bearers face by 1.
 > >
 > > {: .fs-3 }
 > > _“‘They knew the sword at once...the goblins called it simply Biter.
 They hated it...”_ ***---&#65279;Hob***